CritFailMods/Icarus-Mods/FarmHunt README.txt

 Hunting Changes:
 Adjust the loot rewards of various creatures to make it a bit better.
 Adjust ammo recipes to make more sense and craft stacks of 5-10 instead of 1.
 Stack counts of ammo raised to 200.
-Slight changes to armor bonuses.
 Leather/Fur stack counts 100, bone stack count 400.

 Misc Changes:
 Ores/ingots all stack to 100